stephenverderame/cpp_book/src/guessing_game/gg2.md

 We first initialize a new variable called `guess`.
 Once again, let's use type deduction and declare this variable with `auto`.
 We'll cover this more later, but you should generally always use `auto`.
 It might seem like an extra letter to type now (as opposed to `int` which is the type the compiler will infer `guess` to be), but it will save a bunch of headaches later.
 Next, we parse whatever the user types in standard input as an integer, and store the result into `guess`.
 Finally, we return `guess`.

 Now what if a user doesn't type a number?
-Well, the way we are parsing number right now, any non numeric input will just be converted to `0`.
+Well, the way we are parsing the input right now, any non numeric input will just be converted to `0`.
 This is not ideal.
 So instead, let's implement the function another way.
 We'll now need the `<string>` header for this:

 ```c++